-Novel Chinese herbal medicine JSK improves spinal cord injury outcomes in ratsAugust 19th, 2013 in Neuroscience /
+Novel Chinese herbal medicine JSK improves spinal cord injury outcomes in ratsAugust 19, 2013 in Medicine & Health / Neuroscience

 A new study published in Restorative Neurology and Neuroscience demonstrates that Chinese herbal medicine Ji-Sui-Kang (JSK), given systemically for three weeks after injury in rats, improved locomotor function, reduced tissue damage, and preserved the structure of neural cells compared to control rats.
 The report also includes data showing that JSK may first act to reduce inflammation and cell apoptosis and death, and boost local oxygen supply while, later on, it appears to restore function and promote tissue regeneration.